geosolutions-it/OpenSDI-Manager2/README.md

 See [this draft architecture document](https://docs.google.com/document/d/1tewEoDLVRZC7j-BHZjqR-ZevTQab8c0RwjJivC64Pd0/edit#) for more details.

-OpenSDI-Manager is free and Open Source software, it is licensed under the terms of the ]GNU General Public License Version 3.0](http://www.gnu.org/licenses/gpl-3.0.txt).
+OpenSDI-Manager is free and Open Source software, it is licensed under the terms of the [GNU General Public License Version 3.0](http://www.gnu.org/licenses/gpl-3.0.txt).